In This Article

 How to Sober Up from Molly

-Like with alcohol intoxication, it is impossible to fast-forward the sobering up process after taking Molly.
+Like with alcohol intoxication, it is almost impossible to speed up the sobering process after taking Molly.
 However, there are some methods you can take to become more alert and aware.

 Consume Healthy Foods and Green Tea